afterwind-io/comcat/README.md

 Invoked when `Comcat` tries to disconnect to your backend.
 Basically your disconnection code goes here.

-Don't permanently dispose anything here, because your pump may be rearranged connecting again.
+Don't permanently dispose anything here, because your pump may be rescheduled connecting again.

 #### ComcatPump.pump